July 31 through August 3, 2014

-Amish Acres Arts & Crafts Festival celebrates 51 years with new accolades.
-For the fifth time in eight years, The American Bus Association chose Amish Acres Arts & Crafts Festival as one of its TOP 100 Events in North America in 2013.
+Amish Acres Arts & Crafts Festival "Crowing About Art".
+For the sixth time in eight years, The American Bus Association chose Amish Acres Arts & Crafts Festival as one of its TOP 100 Events in North America in 2014.
 It was recognized for the first time by AmericaTheBeautiful.com as a TOP 10 Event in Indiana.

 The festival and marketplace are located outdoors around the farm's pond.
 Richard Pletcher, founder of the festival and Amish Acres, remains CEO and Jennifer Pletcher Wysong is the festival director.
 The fourth generation is now involved in the event’s management.